gavindidrichsen-archive/dummy-meta/README.md

 ➜  tmp git:(master) ✗
 ```

-After running ``meta git update``, all of the other repositories required for the meta project will also be included.
+However, after running ``meta git update``, which  all of the other repositories required for the meta project will also be included.
 For example:

 ```bash
 ➜  dummy-meta git:(master) meta git update